 Visionaries have a strong vision for applying technology to MRM-related issues, but have not yet mobilized resources or developed a robust business model for global expansion on a large scale.
 A Visionary vendor is a market thought leader and an innovator across most of the five competency areas of MRM.
-Visionaries will need to grow more to achieve sufficient scale in the MRM market, and to provide more consistent execution, to become Leaders.
+Visionaries will need to grow to achieve sufficient scale in the MRM market and to provide more consistent execution to become Leaders.

 Niche Players perform well in a small segment of the MRM market.
 They have a limited ability to innovate or outperform other vendors.
 They are focused on a specific geography or industry, or they focus primarily on a portion of the MRM competencies and functionality.
 Niche Players have limited implementations and support services for MRM, and may not have achieved the necessary scale to solidify their market positions.

-Buyers should carefully evaluate their deployment options (on-premises, hosted and on-demand), because options are expanding, thus impacting the value propositions of different product lines.
-We expect to continue to see new entrants in the MRM market, but expect the pace of consolidation to increase during the next two years.
+We expect to continue to see new entrants in the MRM market.
+However, the pace of consolidation will increase during the next two years.
 Vendors, particularly those with less than $15 million in revenue, may not survive and are increasingly likely to be acquired by larger players.
-We expect about half of these smaller players to be acquired or go out of business during the next three years.
+We expect approximately 50% of these smaller players to be acquired or go out of business during the next three years.

-There are a number of changes in this particular MRM Magic Quadrant in terms of vendor positions.
-These positions cannot be compared with last year's positions.
-The changes are due to the following:
+In this updated MRM Magic Quadrant, numerous vendor positions have changed, and cannot be compared with last year's Magic Quadrant.
+The changes are due to:

-- Two vendors (CDC Software [Pivotal] and Kodak) were dropped, resetting the parameters for all vendors on this Magic Quadrant.
+- One vendor (Adnovate) in the lower left of the Niche Players quadrant in 2013 was dropped, resetting the parameters for all vendors on this Magic Quadrant.

-- One new vendor — BrandSystems — was added, changing the shape of the market.
+- Two new vendors — AtTask and Wedia — were added, further changing the shape of the market.

-- As the MRM market matures, emphasis for Completeness of Vision is placed on the breadth of an integrated MRM solution.
-Vendors with a specialty focus are now more likely to appear as Niche Players in the market for their focus on fewer MRM competencies, whereas they might have been Visionaries in that area in the past.
-With market consolidation, more emphasis is being placed on geographical strategy.
+- The MRM market matured; thus, emphasis for Completeness of Vision was on the breadth of an integrated MRM solution.
+Vendors with a specialty focus are likely to appear as Niche Players in the market for their focus on fewer MRM competencies.

-Market consolidation continues, with Microsoft acquiring MarketingPilot Software, Infor acquiring Orbis and North Plains acquiring Vyre in the fourth quarter of 2012.
-Gartner believes consolidation will continue in 2013.
-The third wave of MRM consolidation is likely to include acquisitions in the marketing fulfillment area of MRM in 2013 and 2014.
-Clients are evolving their sophistication and are more astute about their requirements.
+Clients are more sophisticated and more astute about their requirements.
 First-time buyers are looking across a broader set of MRM competencies and at the global impact of the initiatives, whereas MRM veterans are looking to expand functionality, as well as to expand globally, while consolidating prior purchases.
-We also see early buyers re-evaluating their choices as the market matures.
+Early buyers are re-evaluating their choices as the market matures.

-The market is becoming somewhat polarized, with megavendors like IBM, Infor, Microsoft, SAP, SAS and Teradata becoming major players, and DAM providers like North Plains entering the market.
-However, most of the other MRM vendors focused primarily on MRM have less than $15 million in total revenue.
-Therefore, buyers will have to make trade-offs between overall vendor viability and breadth and depth of functionality based on requirements and the relationships the vendor brings to clients' issues.
+The market is becoming somewhat polarized, with megavendors like IBM, Infor, Microsoft, SAP, SAS and Teradata becoming major players, and smaller providers, such as AtTask, entering the market.
+Most of the other MRM vendors concentrating on MRM have less than $15 million in total revenue.
+Therefore, buyers will have to make trade-offs between overall vendor viability and breadth and depth of functionality based on their requirements, and the relationships the vendor brings to clients' issues.

-To help further evaluate MRM vendors based on your requirements, see "Toolkit: How to Create a Marketing Resource Management Application RFP" (Note: This document has been archived; some of its content may not reflect current conditions).
+To help further evaluate MRM vendors based on your requirements, see "Toolkit: How to Create a Marketing Resource Management Application RFP."

 Ability to Execute